John Nee: Stage

 Nee was given his stage name by his father who was a Little Richard fan.
 He founded the first punk band in County Donegal in 1976.
 They were known as Joe Petrol and the Petrol Bombs.
 He also spent some time as a labourer on the building sites in London where he began performing at Dalston Junction Alternative Cabaret at The Crown&Castle.

 Nee later moved to Dublin and began performing Charlie Chaplin on Grafton Street.
 He was involved in performances with the Grapevine Touring Theatre.
 He then became a member of Galway's newly formed Macnas.
 In 1986 he took up position in a caravan in Barna.

 His first one-man show, The Derry Boat, was about migrant labourers and had him perform as multiple characters.
 The Earagail Arts Festival commissioned this in 1988.
 Nee was nominated for the Helen Hayes Award for his performance in The Derry Boat.
 During the early-1990s, Nee did work in children's theatre (writing directing and performing).

 Galway Arts Festival performances include The Ballad of Jah Kettle (2000), Donde Esta Jesus Fahy (2001) and Country and Irish (2002).
 The Scottish Touring Theatre Consortium and Cumbernauld Theatre commissioned Salt O The Earth in 2003.
 Earagail Arts Festival commissioned Rural Electric in 2004.
 Axis Theatre Ballymun commissioned The Mental in 2005; this featured a character called Joe Boyle who ended up in St Conal's Hospital and referenced Seosamh Mac Grianna who spent three decades there.
 In 2005, Nee also toured with Star of Stage, Screen, and Street Corners.
 In August 2007, Nee announced his obsession with the ukulele while on RTÉ Radio 1 presenter Dave Fanning's show, Drivetime with Dave.
 He played a tune which he recorded with his band while in Letterkenny.
-In 2010, in a Barabbas Theatre production called "The Singing Irish Clown", Nee portrayed Johnny Patterson, the 19th-century clown discovered by Pablo Fanque, the British circus proprietor referenced in The Beatles song "Being for the Benefit of Mr. Kite!"
+In 2010, in a Barabbas Theatre Company production called "The Singing Irish Clown", Nee portrayed Johnny Patterson, the 19th-century clown discovered by Pablo Fanque, the British circus proprietor referenced in The Beatles song "Being for the Benefit of Mr. Kite!"

 His 2020 Tilt of the Sky tour was disrupted by the COVID-19 pandemic; instead of performing at the Earagail Arts Festival, he did a mini-tour of County Donegal, performing outside An Grianán Theatre, as well as in Ramelton, Rathmullan, Raphoe, Dunfanaghy, Gortahork, Malin and Culdaff.